Last Updated: 8/21/21 – National Parks Road Trips – Desert Parks Road Trip

 Best Time to Go

-Without a doubt, the worst time to make this trip is during the Summer months of June thru August as the scorching hot temperatures can be miserable if you aren’t used to them.
+Without a doubt, the worst time to make this desert parks road trip is during the Summer months of June thru August as the scorching hot temperatures can be miserable if you aren’t used to them.
 The Winter months of December thru February are great, but nighttime temperatures can be quite cool.
 I would suggest either visiting during the Spring months of March thru May or the Fall months of September thru November.
 During these times of the year, the temperatures are very moderate and the crowds are much smaller.